Will the University provide financial support for undocumented and DACA students?

 Notre Dame is committed to meeting the full demonstrated financial need for all admitted undergraduate students, including DACA and undocumented students.
 Learn more here.

 Will the University provide legal support to undocumented and DACA students?

-For more information regarding legal support, please contact the Office of Student Enrichment by calling (574) 631-8639 or emailing email@example.com.
+For information regarding possible legal support and assistance with identifying legal resources, please contact the Office of Student Enrichment by calling (574) 631-8639 or emailing firstname.lastname@example.org.

 Does the University provide counseling services to address the needs of undocumented and DACA students?

 University Counseling Services (UCC) offers a broad range of free counseling services to currently enrolled and degree-seeking undergraduate and graduate students.
 Individual and group counseling, 24-hour urgent crisis services, and psychoeducational programming are available.
 For more information and to schedule an appointment, please visit the UCC website.

 Will undocumented students continue to be admitted to the University?

 Yes.
 The University of Notre Dame considers admission for students from around the world.
 All students who apply to the University, regardless of citizenship, including undocumented students, are considered for admission and the financial aid for which they qualify.